ust-modules/USTSIPIN02/README.md

 ### Technical parameters

-* Silicon PIN diode detector with 12.5 mm³ detection volume
+* Silicon PIN diode detector with 44 mm³ detection volume
 * The number of energy channels depends on the firmware
-* Deposited energy range from 200 keV to 12 MeV, the measurement range could be adjusted by altering values in analog front end
+* Deposited energy range from 200 keV to 12 MeV, the measurement range could be adjusted by altering values in the analog front end
 * Energy measurement resolution is better than 50 keV/channel but the exact value depends on firmware and analog front-end setup.
 * Power supply 3.3 V / 3 mA
 * Integration time depends on specific firmware setup